There are many great things to do in Rocky Mountain National Park, and definitely so much more than hiking!

 Enjoy other sports

-Aside from hiking, one of the nicest things to do in Rocky Mountain National Park is horseback riding.
+Aside from hiking, you can also go horseback riding.
 If you enjoy fishing, there is no shortage of sport fishing spots.

 Practical Information To Visit Rocky Mountain National Park